promanenko/gigaspaces-sbp-jekyll/dotnet-session-store.markdown

 # Overview

-GigaSpaces XAP.NET ASP.NET Session State Store Management for .NET is designed to deliver the application maximum performance with ZERO application code changes.
-It features the following: - Reduced App/Web server memory footprint storing the session within a remote JVM on XAP.{%wbr%}
+GigaSpaces XAP.NET ASP.NET Session State Store Management for .NET is designed to deliver the application maximum performance with **ZERO** application code changes.
+It features the following: {%wbr%}

 {%vbar%}

+• Reduced IIS memory footprint storing the session within a remote Data Grid.{%wbr%}

-• No code changes required to share the session with other remote Web/App servers - Support Serialized and Non-Serialized Session attributes.
-Your attributes do not need to implement Serializable or Externalizable interface.{%wbr%}
+• No code changes required to share the session with other remote IIS servers.{%wbr%}

-• Application elasticity - Support session replication across different App/Web applications located within the same or different data-centers/clouds allowing the application to scale dynamically without any downtime.{%wbr%}
+• Application elasticity - Support session replication across different IIS applications located within the same or different data-centers/clouds allowing the application to scale dynamically without any downtime.{%wbr%}

-• Unlimited number of sessions and concurrent users support - Sub-millisecond session data access by using GigaSpaces In-Memory-Data-Grid. {%wbr%}
+• Unlimited number of sessions and concurrent users support - Sub-millisecond session data access by using GigaSpaces In-Memory-Data-Grid as the session state store. {%wbr%}

-• Session replication over the WAN support - Utilizing GigaSpaces Multi-Site Replication over the WAN technology.{%wbr%}
+• Session replication over the WAN support - Utilizing GigaSpaces Multi-Site Replication over the WAN technology.
+Support data compression and encryption.{%wbr%}

-• HTTP Session data access scalability - Session data can utilize any of the supported In-Memory-Data-Grid topologies ; replicated , partitioned , with and without local cache.{%wbr%}
+• HTTP Session data access scalability - Session data can utilize any of the supported In-Memory-Data-Grid topologies ; replicated or partitioned.{%wbr%}

-• Transparent App/Web Failover - Allow app server restart without any session data loss.{%wbr%}
+• Transparent IIS Failover - Allow IIS restart without any session data loss.{%wbr%}

-• Any session data type attribute support - Primitive and Non-Primitive (collections, user defined types) attributes supported.{%wbr%}

-• Sticky session and Non-sticky session support - Your requests can move across multiple instances of web application seamlessly.{%wbr%}
+• Sticky session and Non-sticky session support - Your requests can move across multiple IIS seamlessly.{%wbr%}

-• Atomic HTTP request session access support - multiple requests for the session attributes within the same HTTP request will be served without performing any remote calls.
-Master session copy will be updated when the HTTP request will be completed.{%wbr%}
 {%endvbar%}

-# Scenario
+# Session State Options

 Before proceeding with the following sections, please find some more information on various session state modes here (http://msdn.microsoft.com/en-us/library/vstudio/ms178586(v=vs.100).aspx).
-As you might guess, there are pros and cons of these various approaches.
+There are pros and cons of these various approaches.

 1)	Inproc mode has the best performance metrics but it only works best when you have a single server hosting a web application and web applications in which the end user is guaranteed to be re-directed to the one and only, and therefore, correct server.
 This mode is used when session data is not very critical as it can be in some other ways reconstructed.